becodeorg/free2code/2.CSS/0. Introduction to CSS/exercises.md

 <p>
 Contrary to many expectations, the Canary Islands are immensely rich in both original art and architecture – sometimes you just need to know where to look.
 The spectacular surrealist canvases of world-acclaimed painter Óscar Domínguez grace his Tenerife homeland; the enormous abstract sculptures of Martín Chirino are impossible to miss on Gran Canaria; and César Manrique's inspired 'interventions' pop up all over Lanzarote (and beyond).
 Everywhere, seek out the emblematic wooden balconies, leafy internal patios and cheerily painted facades that typify vernacular Canarian architecture, and pop into charming palm-shaded churches, many of which date back several centuries.</p>
 ```

+# 4. Exercise: Use classes to differentiate elements and style them differently

+**Instruction**

+Let's make the last exercise look better, using more advanced techniques.
+Use the CSS Cheat Sheet and the Documentation to find the proper syntax.
+The wording is made to give a hint at the correct property name).

+1. Style the body tag so that it has a padding of 30px and a light grey background color (use these values: Red: 220, Green: 220, Blue: 220)

+2. Style all Paragraphs so that their font is 16px, with a line height of 120% , with a dark (but not black) color (use these values: Red: 25, Green: 25, Blue: 25)

+3. Add a class to the paragraph tag underneath the H1 tag, with a value of "introduction" (the syntax is like this: `<p class="classname">`and in CSS, you can mention that it is a class by adding a period in front of it, like this  `.classname`  (If you are stuck, make sure to read about "Selectors" in the Documentation or in the lessons)

+4. Style that "introduction" paragraph by setting its font size at 140% .
+Change the line height to 200% and give it an "italic" font style.

+**Content in the editor**

+--> same as exercise 3.